EduardoBrito97/study-playground/study-kotlin-spring-boot/Annotations.md

     - Warning: Spring cache uses in-memory caches, which can be quite dangerous for production environments -- meaning this should be attached to some other cache framework to avoid overloading memory (e.g. memcached).
 - Spring Security
   - Helps with all the security part of your application.
 It adds automatically the security layer, only by adding it to the pom.xml.
+  - Basic auth is (obviously) not safe enough.
+We should use [JWT](https://jwt.io) instead.
+We need the JWT dependency for that.
 - Validation
   - Includes the spring-boot-starter-validation dependency that helps with API validation.
   - For javax.validation on kotlin, we need to prepend the annotations with ```field:```, since it expects to be added to the getter methods, and Kotlin abstracts it